LouWii/ErgoMax/README.md

 Kicad can generate nice 3D previews of PCBs and their components.

+As we're using components that are not included in KiCad 3d templates, you'll need to add the next models into your KiCad template folder.
+On Windows, it's `C:\Users\YOURNAME\kicad\template`.
+If the folder doesn't exist, create it.

 The 3D models of the hotswap sockets can be found there: https://github.com/qmk/qmk_hardware.
-Copy `kailh_socket_mx.stp` and paste it in your Kicad template folder (on Windows, it's `C:\Users\YOURNAME\kicad\template`, if the folder doesn't exist, create it).
+Copy `kailh_socket_mx.stp` into your KiCad template folder.

 I couldn't find a 3D model for the PJ320A jack connector.
 The closest I found is this https://www.cui.com/product/resource/3dmodel/sj2-3574a-smt-tr, which gives a good preview of a real PJ320A.
+Copy `CUI_SJ2-3574A-SMT-TR.step` into your KiCad template folder.

 I modified this MX Switch 3D model https://grabcad.com/library/cherry-mx-switches-mx-1 and included it in the `libs/3dmodels` folder of the project as `MX-clean-ergomax.step`.
-Copy it and paste it in your KiCad template folder to make it appear in the PCB 3D renders.

 I also modified a 2U stabilizer model that I found there https://grabcad.com/library/cherry-mx-stabilizer-mx-1.
 The file is also included in the `libs/3dmodels` folder of the project as `Stabilizer-closed-ergomax.step`.

-Copy it and paste it in your KiCad template folder to make it appear in the PCB 3D renders.
+I once again modified a ProMicro 3D model https://grabcad.com/library/arduino-pro-micro-1.
+The file is called `Pro-micro-clean-ergomax.step` and is stored in `libs/3dmodels`.